 Users of the Heineken app were asked predictive questions during the Champions League game like "Will they score within 20 seconds?" and trivia questions during downtime.
 Points were awarded for correct answers.

-5. Get embedded in social
+5. Get Embedded in Social

 Did you know that 1.56 billion people log onto Facebook every single day?
 By inviting your customers to log into your website using their Facebook (or Google) account, you make yourself just as accessible.
 Convenience like that is a clear benefit and a direct reward to your busy customer for sharing their data.

-6. Be your brand
+6. Be Your Brand

-You know when you meet a new person, and you're a bit wary—only revealing basic information about yourself?
+You know when you meet a new person, and you're a bit wary; only revealing basic information about yourself?
 But then you find out she went to your school/also loves raccoons/watches the same TV shows/bakes biscuits for her dog.
 Suddenly the barriers come crashing down, and she is upgraded from stranger to friend.

 It's the same with your customer.